-- financial reports and documentation available from the significant third party's accounting system - compliance issues arising from the AEC review of the financial reports and documentation provided by the significant third party - required and suggested amendments to the annual disclosure return which arise from the compliance review - potential enhancements in the financial controller's understanding of disclosure obligations and accounting processes to improve future compliance.
+- financial reports and documentation available from the significant third party's accounting system - compliance issues arising from the AEC review of the financial reports and documentation provided by the significant third party. - required and suggested amendments to the annual disclosure return which arise from the compliance review - potential enhancements in the financial controller's understanding of disclosure obligations and accounting processes to improve future compliance.

-During the review the financial controller provided documentation to the AEC as requested.
+During the review the financial controller provided documentation to the AEC as requested and within set timeframes.

-A draft compliance review report was issued by the authorised officer of the AEC on 20 December 2024.
-The party was provided with an opportunity to comment on the draft report by 10 January 2025.
-The party did not provide any comment and lodged a request for amendment on 10 January 2025.
+A draft compliance review report was issued by the authorised officer of the AEC on 26 November 2024.
+The financial controller was provided with an opportunity to comment on the draft report by 3 December 2024.
+The financial controller did not provide any comment and lodged a request for amendment on 4 December 2024.